 sudo firewall-cmd --add-port=27017/tcp --permanent sudo firewall-cmd --reload

 Congratulation, you have learned how to install MongoDB on CentOS 8.
-If you have any question, please leave a comment below.
+If you have any questions, please leave a comment below.